cplusplus/SG20/sources/introduction.md

 objectives to be accommodated.
 The three proficiency levels are as follows:

-  - foundational.
-This level gives the learner the idea that a facility exists, what benefits it offers, and the basic ways of using it.
+  - foundational:  This level gives the learner the idea that a facility exists, what benefits it offers, and the basic ways of using it.
-    **[Note: Isn't this just "novice"/"beginner"?]**

-  - main.
-This level shows mainstream uses and techniques.
+  - main:  This level shows mainstream uses and techniques.
     For abstraction and organizational mechanisms it also demonstrates how to build them.
     This level should also give the learner a basic (but not detailed) understanding of how a
     facility might be implemented so that the learner can have a first-order understanding of any costs involved.
-    **[Note: The term "main" is not very descriptive/helpful.
-Could I suggest using "intermediate"?]**

-  - advanced.
-This level gives information suitable for an expert.
+  - advanced:  This level gives information suitable for an expert.
     For most topics there is an expert level of knowledge that most programmers rarely need and techniques that require detailed understanding of language rules or library implementation.